GaLenN3228/wellai_mobile/readme.md

 ## WebRTS calling to nurse or doctor

-With calling we have the same solution like with chat.
-We connection to Web socket whitch provide us events whitch we handling in BLoC.
-All events and their handlign are availible in [example](https://github.com/GaLenN3228/wellai_mobile/tree/master/examples/calls)
+Calling in app has the same solution like we use in chat.
+We connect to Web socket, Web socket provides us events which we will handle in BLoC.
+All events and their handlings are available.[example](https://github.com/GaLenN3228/wellai_mobile/tree/master/examples/calls)

 ```dart
 _wsSubscription = _stream.listen((event) {